open-concord/core/README.md

 ----
 Concord is a system of distributed protocols on top of a block graph.
 Concord utilises non-wasteful PoW to promote meaningful and considerate computing.

-Core is moving towards pure storage abstraction functionality; gradually all cryptographic functions strictly pertaining to cryptography will be removed.
-We recomend using the excellent [CryptoPP](https://cryptopp.com) library.
+Core is moving towards pure storage abstraction functionality.
+To see a more complete overview of how to use concord, please see [structure](https://openconcord.org/structure).

+Documentation is located [at] <https://docs.openconcord.org/core>
 ### Roadmap
 - [x] graph
 - [ ] PoW